What is Embedded Tutoring?

 Course Instructor-Embedded Tutor Agreement (PDF)

-The deadline to request an embedded tutor for Fall 2018 is Friday, September 8.
+The deadline to request an embedded tutor for Spring 2019 is Friday, February 8.

 Embedded Tutor Eligibility